-On 1 April each year, the table of priorities of national Parliaments would be sent to the European Commission.
-It seems reasonable for a cover letter to be sent by the Presidency parliament on behalf of all national Parliaments/Chambers, as this would be a clear sign of enhanced cooperation.
+- On 1 April each year, the table of priorities of national Parliaments would be sent to the European Commission.
+It seems reasonable for a cover letter to be sent by the COSAC Presidency parliament on behalf of all national Parliaments/Chambers, which would strengthen theoperation of the national Parliaments.
 For its part, the COSAC Secretariat should be involved in preparing the letter and keeping deadlines.

-Parliaments/Chambers particularly interested in specific draft legislative act would agree between themselves which of them is to assume the champion role for a given draft legislative act.
-The champion's role would be to track the progress of work on a given proposal, signal the date of publication of the draft legal act to other Parliaments/Chambers, initiate informal meetings with other interested Parliaments/Chambers, with the relevant Commissioners, draw the attention of other Parliaments/Chambers to any issues that may give rise to doubt from the national Parliaments' point of view, etc. The exchange of information between the champion Parliament and other Parliaments should take place through the of national Parliaments' Representatives in Brussels.
-A dedicated closed forum should be set up on the IPEX platform for the sole use of national Parliaments, which would be administered by the IPEX Information Officer.
-The documents posted on the forum should include all documents concerning the Commission Work Programme for a given year (the Commission Work
+At the same time, it should be pointed out that preparation of the joint table does not rule out the possibility for each Parliament/Chamber to send individually its priorities to the European Commission. - Parliaments/Chambers particularly interested in specific draft legislative act would agree between themselves which of them is to assume the champion's role for a given draft legislative act.
+The champion's role would be to track the progress of work on a given proposal, signal the date of publication of the draft legal act to other Parliaments/Chambers, initiate informal meetings with other interested Parliaments/Chambers, with the relevant Commissioners, draw the attention of other Parliaments/Chambers to any issues that may give rise to doubt from the national Parliaments' point of view, etc. - The exchange of information between the champion Parliament and other Parliaments should take place through the national Parliaments' Representatives in Brussels.

-Programme itself, lists of priorities of each national Parliament, a table of priorities of national Parliaments, and any correspondence on national Parliaments' priorities contained in the Commission Work Programme).
+The participants of the Working Group meeting did not comment on the proposal to create a dedicated forum on IPEX platform which would be used by the national Parliaments/Chambers to exchange information on CWP.
+In the Working Paper it was proposed to create a dedicated closed forum on the IPEX platform for the sole use of national Parliaments, which would be administered by the IPEX Information Officer.
+The documents posted on the forum should include all documents concerning the Commission Work Programme for a given year (the Commission Work Programme itself, lists of priorities of each national Parliament, a table of priorities of national Parliaments, and any correspondence on national Parliaments' priorities contained in the Commission Work Programme).
 At the same time, the forum should serve national Parliaments as a place for on-going, quick exchange of information, views and for discussions (mainly informal ones) on the different draft legislative acts in the form of chats.
 The forum should operate in parallel with email communication in order to:

-- prevent fragmented distribution of information; - > collect all information on a given draft legislative act at a single point; - enable all Parliaments/Chambers starting work at different dates to efficiently reach all information on a given draft legal act.
+- a) prevent fragmented distribution of information; - b) collect all information on a given draft legislative act at a single point;

+c) enable all Parliaments/Chambers starting work at different dates to efficiently reach all information on a given draft legal act.